vkoby/sdk-java/docker/buildkite/README.md

 ## Testing the build locally
-To try out the build locally, start from the root folder of this repo (temporal-java-client) and run the following commands.
+To try out the build locally, start from the root folder of this repo (temporal-java-sdk) and run the following commands.

 Build the container for